D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: Fast Truncated Distance Field

-As previously introduced, the grid map is a 3D matrix containing a binary mask for each cell in the space.
-The number of bits per cell will be defined by the binary mask size itself.
-As we have a dense representation of the world, it is not recommended to use sparse representations such as kd-trees \cite{kdtree} or Octomap \cite{octomap}.
-Instead, we use a large memory array to represent the space at fixed resolution.
-A simple hash function is used to transform the 3D coordinates into the corresponding index in the array (see details in the source code).
-In this way, the time required for grid access is extremely small, and more importantly, constant.
+As previously introduced, we organize the map with a two-level (double) hashing scheme designed for memory efficiency.
+The first level partitions space into fixed $1\,\text{m}^3$ blocks.
+Many of these blocks will never receive measurements in typical scenes, so they remain lightweight: each block simply holds a pointer that is null until needed.
+When a point falls inside a block for the first time, that pointer is set to a newly allocated high-resolution container for that block.
+At the second level, the fractional part of the coordinates (scaled by the chosen resolution) determines the fine cell inside the block where the binary mask value is stored.
+This on-demand allocation ensures that only blocks receiving points are expanded to high resolution, while all other regions remain unallocated.
+If the maximum number of fine containers is reached, the oldest one is recycled through a circular buffer, keeping memory bounded and efficient.

-Such grid map must be correctly initialized in order to properly work with the binary kernel bitwise-AND operation.
-Thus, the whole grid must be initialized to the truncation distance, that is, a mask with all bits set.
+To ensure correct operation of the binary kernel with bitwise-AND, high-resolution containers are initialized to the maximum truncation distance, that is, a mask with all bits set.
 This value will be updated by the binary kernel as soon as the value to store into the grid cell is smaller than the truncation distance.
+Containers that remain unused are not allocated, and any recycled container (when hitting the memory cap) is re-initialized to the maximum truncation distance before reassignment.